United Nations Human Rights Council (UN HRC)

-Agenda Item: Elimination of violence and discrimination against Black Americans in the United States of America
+Agenda Item: Elimination of violence and discrimination against black people in the United States of America

 Under-Secretary-General: Edanur Göçmen